Strong Partnerships for Sustainable Food Systems: NFP’s 2026 agenda

 1) Country-driven partnership exploration

-Partnerships should start from locally articulated needs and priorities, matched with relevant Dutch expertise where it adds value.
+Partnerships start from locally articulated needs and priorities, matched with relevant Dutch expertise where it adds value.
+Across our portfolio, NFP partnerships will be active in 22 countries in 2026.

 NFP will deepen collaboration in our six focus countries: Kenya, Egypt, Ethiopia, Senegal, Côte d’Ivoire and Benin, identifying actionable needs and leads for new partnerships in each country.